GiantMetalTiger/OpenArena-Project-Reload/README.md

  I'am in no way affiliated with the open arena team and this so far is a one man passion project to update and keep open arena alive.

+ # How To Install
+ Download The OARPakFiles.zip unzip the folder and then place the .pak files inside your baseoa folder be sure to keep back up's of your open arena baseoa folder before updateing!

  # TO DO
  Anything else i forgot? im sure i have forgot something if you notice please let me know!